 "Jin!
 Wait!"
 Jin never turned back around but Ryuk almost felt the need to turn away anyway.
 "What...
 What happened?
 How does something like that even happen?"

 Letting out a deep sigh, Jin started gazing back up at the ceiling again.
 "What always happens Ryuk.
 Proud adults making stupid decisions.
 It was the first and worst tragedy of the Deigleyain invasion."
 He was speaking clearly, no sign of farce or hesitation.
 "They occupied the town, which caused tension.
 The towns people assembled, which caused shouting.
 Both sides became timid of each other, so one side attacked the other.
-The craftknights attacked their weapons and the Deigleyains fought back in retaliation, which caused all that bloodshed.
+The craftknights attacked with their weapons and the Deigleyains fought back in retaliation, which caused all that bloodshed.
 So they scrapped the entire village and replaced it with a graveyard.
 I was lucky enough to not be present during this event.
 One of the few lucky ones."